Rajesh000730/Merlin/README.md

 # Merlin

 Merlin has a revolutionary new UI for using OpenAI's ChatGPT on all your favourite sites.
 For example Google Search, Gmail, LinkedIn, Github and everywhere else you search or write online.
+But instead of using it as an extension, Merlin is a website that you can use to ask OpenAI's ChatGPT.

 ## How to use Merlin